Nigeria faces a tough time diversifying from oil | DW | 13.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Nigeria's dependence on crude oil makes its economy vulnerable.
-But the transition to a non-oil economy won't be easy.
+But the transition to an economy not based on oil won't be easy.

-Nigeria's oil sector has an outsized influence on its economy.
-Oil indeed contributes only a tiny proportion of Nigeria's Gross Domestic Product — around 9% in 2020.
-But, in the same period, crude oil sales made up a third of the government's budget revenue and about 90% of the West African nation's export earnings.
+The oil sector has an outsize influence on Nigeria's economy despite representing a relatively small proportion of the gross domestic product: about 9% in 2020.
+But, in the same period, crude oil sales made up one-third of the government's budget revenue and about 90% of the West African nation's export earnings.

 "This is bad because it makes Nigeria a very volatile country," said Tokunbo Afikuyomi, a UK-based economist who writes for the Nigerian financial publication Stears Business.

-When the price of crude oil drops compared to government projections, for instance, this creates gaping holes in the federal budget.
+When the price of crude oil is lower than government projections, gaping holes emerge in the federal budget.

-Furthermore, less oil sales means far less dollars circulating in the country, making it tough for Nigeria's manufacturers to import the raw materials or components they need.
+Furthermore, diminished oil sales means less money circulating in the country, making it tough for Nigeria's manufacturers to import the raw materials or components they need.

-There are additional reasons why the nation of 206 million people should reduce its dependency on oil and gas, says Taiwo Oyaniran, the Associate Director of the global consulting company PwC in Nigeria.
+There are additional reasons why the nation of 206 million people should reduce its dependency on oil and gas, Taiwo Oyaniran, the associate director of the global consulting company PwC in Nigeria, told DW.

-"What is happening globally is that a lot of countries are moving away from fossil fuels like crude oil as a source of energy, and they are moving towards clean energy," he told DW in an interview from Lagos.
+"What is happening globally is that a lot of countries are moving away from fossil fuels like crude oil as a source of energy, and they are moving towards clean energy," Oyaniran said.

-"So it is quite important for us to consider other sources of revenue generation as a country."
+"So it is quite important for us to consider other sources of revenue generation as a country," he added.

-Plus, he added, Nigeria's oil resources will eventually be exhausted, making it "absolutely essential" for Nigeria to develop other areas of its economy, Oyaniran said.
+Plus, Oyaniran said, Nigeria's oil resources will eventually be exhausted, making it "absolutely essential" to develop other areas of its economy.

-Nigeria is seeking to advance agriculture, information and communications technology (ICT), and the creative industries, such as its thriving music and Nollywood film industries, as potential export alternatives.
+Nigeria is seeking to advance agriculture, information and communications technology (ICT), and the creative industries, such as the thriving music and Nollywood film industries, as potential export alternatives.

 Before the discovery of oil in Nigeria in the 1950s, agriculture was the backbone of its economy.

-Half of Nigeria's workforce currently works in agriculture, points out economist Afikuyomi, so "there is a school of thought that it's almost impossible to grow the economy or do any exports or any production without agriculture."
+Half of Nigeria's workforce currently works in agriculture, Afikuyomi said, so "there is a school of thought that it's almost impossible to grow the economy or do any exports or any production without agriculture."

 Nigeria was once the world's leading exporter of palm oil, a vital global ingredient in many processed foods.

-The government is investing heavily in the palm oil industry, providing, for example, an agricultural credit scheme supporting operators to buy quality and up-to-date seedlings and set up new plantations and mills.
+The government is investing heavily in the palm oil industry, providing, for example, an agricultural credit scheme that helps operators buy quality and up-to-date seedlings and set up new plantations and mills.

-But it's a question of whether the agricultural sector can increase its exports, analysts say, because it mainly involves small-scale farmers who are relatively unproductive, even compared to other African nations.
+But it's a question of whether the agricultural sector can increase exports, analysts say, because it mainly involves small-scale farmers who are relatively unproductive, even compared with other African nations.

-Nigeria's farmers can produce around 7,000 kilograms (7 tons) of tomatoes on one hectare (2.47 acres) of land.
+Nigeria's farmers can produce about 7,000 kilograms (15,400 pounds) of tomatoes per hectare (2.47 acres).
 In contrast, Kenya can produce 20,000 kilograms of tomatoes on a similar piece of land, according to Nigerian economist Afikuyomi.

-PwC Associate Director Taiwo Oyaniran also uses tomatoes to illustrate the challenges in Nigeria's agricultural sector.
+Oyaniran also used tomatoes to illustrate the challenges in Nigeria's agricultural sector.

 Nigeria needs to increase the productivity of crops like tomatoes it it wants to expand its agricultural sector